Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 C. two web apps and an Azure Standard Load Balancer

-D. two web apps and an Azure Traffic Manager instanc
+D. two web apps and an Azure Traffic Manager instance

 ------------